 Do Something Special

 Camp Anchor is a year-round program serving 1,200 children and adults with special needs.
 The camp is split into a six-week summer program and an October through May program.
-Volunteers have to be at least 14 years old and help out with the different recreational activities such as the bowling program, a swim class, or a dance event.
-The camp facility is completely outdoors at the Lido Beach Town Park (630 Lido Blvd., Lido Beach), but for indoor activities the camp rents out the necessary venue and space.
-For more information on how to volunteer, call 516-431-6946 or visit campanchor.org.
+The summer program is currently filled, but sign-ups are still available for fall—call Sept.
+8 to sign up.
+Volunteers have to be 14 or older and help out with the different recreational activities such as the bowling program, a swim class, or a Saturday recreational program.
+The camp facility is completely outdoors during the summer at the Lido Beach Town Park (630 Lido Blvd., Lido Beach), but for indoor activities the camp rents out the necessary venue and space.
+For more information on how to volunteer, call 516-431-6946 and ask for Mindy Reyer, volunteer coordinator, or visit here.

 Special Olympics New York aims to provide year-round sports training and athletic competition in a variety of Olympic-style sports for all children and adults with intellectual disabilities.
 Volunteers can coach athletes, raise money, coordinate events, provide office support, volunteer at one-day events, serve on local program committees, help with sport development, and more.
 There is a place for volunteers of all ages (kids ages 13-16 must be accompanied by a parent/guardian), abilities, and interests.
-For more information on sports events, contact Tim Flynn at firstname.lastname@example.org or call 631-254-1465 x15.
-For more information on development, contact Merrell Angstreich at email@example.com.
-For more information on the organization, call 631-254-1465 or visit nyso.org.
-The Long Island office, which serves both Nassau and Suffolk counties, is located at 819 Grand Blvd., Suite 3, Deer Park.
+For more information on sports events, contact Tim Flynn at firstname.lastname@example.org or call 631-254-1465 x202.
+For more information on development, contact Jennifer Cantone at email@example.com.
+For more information on the organization, call 631-254-1465 x204 or visit online.
+The Long Island office, which serves both Nassau and Suffolk counties, is located at 560 Broadhollow Road, Suite 106, Melville.

 Feed the Hungry

 Island Harvest works to end hunger and reduce food waste on Long Island.
 The organization offers opportunities for all ages to make a difference, including children involved in a school club, scout troop, or youth group.
 Kids and adults alike can help out at community fairs, food drives, and other special events.
 Groups can also organize their own “food raisers” or fundraisers with help from Island Harvest.
-One idea is to run a themed food drive through your group or in your neighborhood, with themes like “sandwich fixings,” “kids’ stuff,” or “holiday trimmings.”
+One idea is to run a themed food drive through your group or in your neighborhood, with themes like “sandwich fixings,” or “holiday trimmings.”
 To become a volunteer, contact Joan Flynn at 516-294-8528 x121 or firstname.lastname@example.org.
 If you are planning a food drive, contact Doreen Principe at 631 873-4775 x208 or email@example.com.
-For more information, visit islandharvest.org.
+Sign up for volunteer opportunities here.

-Founded in 1983, The Interfaith Nutrition Network (INN) is a conglomeration of soup kitchens that feeds hungry Long Islanders.
-A total of 19 soup kitchens feeds more than 7,500 people on the island each week.
+Founded in 1983, The Interfaith Nutrition Network is a conglomeration of soup kitchens that feeds hungry Long Islanders.
+A total of 14 soup kitchens feeds more than 7,500 people on the island each week.
 The network also has emergency shelters and a long-term housing program for the homeless on Long Island.
 The INN Youth Advisory Board is one way for high school students to volunteer.
 The board is comprised of representatives in grades 9-12 and educates them on hunger and homelessness on Long Island.
 To volunteer and serve meals at one of the soup kitchens, children must be 16 years and older.
 At the Mary Brennan INN Hempstead soup kitchen, which is the largest facility that is part of the network, children ages 10 and older can help sort goods, organize shelves, and clean up.
-The Mary Brennan INN is located at 100 Madison Ave. and will be holding an open house on March 10, when community members of all ages can tour the facility.
-For more information, contact Emily Wilensky at 516-486-8506 x138 or firstname.lastname@example.org or visit the-inn.org/volunteer.
+The Mary Brennan INN is located at 100 Madison Ave., Hempstead.
+For more information, call 516-486-8506 or email firstname.lastname@example.org or visit online.
+Administration offices: 211 Fulton Ave., Hempstead.

 Make a Wish Come True

-The Make-A-Wish Foundation of Metro New York and Western New York grants the wishes of children with life-threatening medical conditions to enrich the human experience with hope, strength, and joy.
-Children in kindergarten through 12th grade can participate in Kids for Wish Kids, a program that develops project ideas to fundraise for a Make-A-Wish Kid.
+The Make-A-Wish Foundation of Metro New York grants the wishes of children with life-threatening medical conditions.
+Children in kindergarten through 12th grade can participate in Kids for Wish Kids, a program that develops project ideas to fundraise for Make-A-Wish.
 Take part on your own or recruit others to help.
 Volunteers don’t need to raise enough to sponsor a whole wish, but every little bit helps a wish come true.
 A bake sale, pajama days, car wash, read-a-thon, or penny drives are all great ways to start raising money.
 Make-A-Wish will provide balloons, buttons, banners, and other MAW items to sell.
-For Kids for Wish Kids, contact Kathie Lombardi at 516-944-6212 x141 or email@example.com.
-For other volunteer opportunities, contact Kerry Logan at 516-944-6212 x135 or firstname.lastname@example.org.
-1111 Marcus Ave., Suite LL22, Lake Success. metrony.wish.org.
+For Kids for Wish Kids, contact Kathie Lombardi at 516-944-6212 x141.
+For other volunteer opportunities, contact volunteer services coordinator Heather Joseph at 516-944-6212 x114, or firstname.lastname@example.org.

 Protect the Environment

 Clark Botanic Garden needs individuals who enjoy gardening, working outdoors, and designing displays, as well as those with specific knowledge in horticulture and photography.
-Volunteers can take visitors on tours and help with cleanup, basic plant maintenance, and most importantly, weeding.
+Volunteers ages 16 and older can take visitors on tours and help with cleanup, basic plant maintenance, and most importantly, weeding.
 For more information, call Carol Murphy at 516-484-2208.
-193 I. U. Willets Road, Albertson; clarkbotanic.org.
+193 I. U. Willets Road, Albertson.

 Spring Clean Your Closet

 Donate clothes to the Salvation Army.
 Enlist your kids in the process of cleaning out their closets before springtime.
 It can even turn into a fashion show to see what still fits.
 Take your kids with you when you donate the clothes so they can see the impact of their good efforts.
-Check with your local Salvation Army thrift store for instructions on donating clothes:
+Check with your local Salvation Army Family Store for instructions on donating clothes:

 • 462 Hempstead Turnpike, Elmont; 516-354-9498